thirteen37/Kinesis_Advantage-Proton_C/README.md

 negative (shorter) leg.

 The Proton C is the last component to be soldered.
 It should be installed with the USB port facing away from the PCB and towards you.
+If you want to use the optional speaker, solder it to the Proton C before installing the Proton C to the main board.

 #### Re-assemble keyboard

 We are only using eight of the ten pins for each thumb cluster.
 Make sure you connect pins 1-8, leaving out pins 9-10 on both the thumb cluster and main board.

+Don't forget to reinstall the clamp when attaching the screws for the thumb clusters.

+Finally, the USB C cable is plugged in to the Proton C. You will want to loop it through the clamp to relieve strain on the Proton C itself.

+Before closing up the bottom and top shells, flash the firmware.
+You will need access to the reset button on the Proton C for the first time you flash.

 #### Flash firmware and test